Tamron Hall (talk show)

 Tamron Hall (Note: Sometimes referred to as The Tamron Hall Show) is an American talk show hosted by American broadcast journalist and author Tamron Hall.
-Produced and distributed by Disney Entertainment Distribution, it debuted on September 9, 2019, in first-run syndication on ABC Owned Television Stations and local stations across the United States and Canada.
+Produced by ABC News, it debuted on September 9, 2019, in first-run syndication on ABC Owned Television Stations and local stations across the United States and Canada.

 In October 2020, the series was renewed for a third season, which premiered on September 6, 2021.
 In November 2021, the series was renewed for fourth and fifth seasons through 2024.
 On April 15, 2024, the show has been renewed for a sixth season.
 In February 2025, the show was renewed for a seventh season.
+In March 2026, the series was renewed for an eighth season.

 Production

 Hall had initially announced plans to develop a talk show in July 2017.

 On August 8, 2018, Hall entered into an agreement with Disney-ABC Domestic Television to produce the show.
 The show was picked up by ABC Owned Television Stations in late September 2018 and gradually expanded its clearance over the next few months, with more station groups, including Hearst Television, later picking up the show.
 With the show receiving coverage in 85% of the United States and 47 of the country's top 50 television markets, DADT announced on March 4, 2019, that the show would premiere on September 9, 2019.
 The show is expected to replace both Who Wants to Be a Millionaire (which was canceled in May 2019 after a total of 20 years on the air) and Right This Minute on ABC's owned-and-operated stations.

 In January 2019, ABC Entertainment named Bill Geddie, the former longtime producer of The View was named as executive producer of the show.
 Talia Parkinson-Jones, co-executive producer of The Wendy Williams Show would be named co-executive producer of the show in June 2019.
 The show is recorded in the ABC Broadcast Center on the Upper West Side of Manhattan.

 On March 13, 2020, Walt Disney Television halted on the series due to the COVID-19 pandemic.
 In later March, it was announced the series would return to television beginning March 30, with the show being taped from Hall's home.
 On March 18, it was announced that The Views executive producer, Candi Carter, would be joining the show following the departures of Geddie and Parkinson-Jones as the series' executive producer and showrunner.